-What is Hepatitis A?
+What is Influenza (flu)?

-What does proper hand washing look like?
+What does proper hand-washing look like?

 The most effective way to prevent the spread of the hepatitis A virus and other common infections is to wash your hands properly and regularly.
 We encourage you to follow these simple steps when washing your hands: